 Best Option for the Daniel Craig Steve McQueen Navy Rollneck Sweater

 Looking for the slightly more refined, McQueen-style sweater?
 In 100% cashmere?
 At a good price?
 Then this could do the job.
 It’s made from 2-ply cashmere.
 And the fit is a little more generous.
-So going down a size for a more fitted look may be the right move.
-Now, there’s a bit of trick to this sweater.
+So going down a size for a more fitted look is probably the right move.
+There’s a bit of trick to this sweater.
 It’s sold on Amazon under the name “Shephe”.
-But it is actually produced by a company called Cashmere Heartland.
-If you go to their website, you’ll see the exact same sweater on sale for $129.00.
+But it’s actually produced by a company called Cashmere Heartland.
+If you go to their website, you’ll see the exact same sweater on sale for $139.00.
 Cashmere Heartland seems like it’s on the up-and-up and the customer reviews constantly mention great service.
-So I wouldn’t be too worried about ordering direct from them.
+So I wouldn’t be too worried about ordering directly from them.

 A simple, classy option from a Royal Warrant holding and Bond approved brand.
 As most of you know, John Smedley made the black v-neck sweater Craig’s Bond wore in Shanghai in Skyfall.
 They’ve used a 30 gauge, extra-fine merino wool for this sweater.
 The links go to Harvey Nichols.
-They have the sweater priced at about $30 less than on the John Smedley site.
-And, yes, I know I went over the $200 limit by $9.65 ….
+They have the sweater priced at almost eighty bucks less than on the John Smedley site and still have almost all sizes in stock.

 The Investment Piece

 Do you have some suggestions for the Daniel Craig Steve McQueen navy rollneck sweater?
 Let us know about them in the comments!
-And check out our Facebook page, Instagram account and Pinterest Boards for more James Bond style advice and inspiration!
+You can also visit our Facebook page, Instagram account, Twitter account and Pinterest Boards for more James Bond style advice and inspiration!
+And don’t forget to check out our Amazon Page.
+That’s where we’ve organized the James Bond and Steve McQueen alternatives we’ve found the massive online retailer.